snalo/SPOGA/README.md

 ```

 ### Simulation Result CSV:
-After the simulations are completed, the results are stored in the form of a csv file containing information as shown below :
+After the simulations are completed, the results are stored in the results dir

 The performance metrics are calculated by using PeformanceMetrics/metrics.py, currently it provides the above values.
 Users can change the file to reflect their accelerator components energy and power parameters.